-If you are struggling to come up with an answer to the butane vs. propane camping stove - which should you buy question, let us try to help you by clearly outlining what the advantages and disadvantages of both of them are.
+If you are struggling to answer the butane vs. propane camping stove question, let us help you by comparing the fuels.
 Then you can apply them to your camping needs, and hopefully, an answer will become clear.

-A butane gas stove can be connected to a small disposable canister of butane using a simple clip-in method.
+A small disposable canister of butane can be connected to a butane stove using the clip-in method.

-These portable butane stoves utilize an easy way of connecting the fuel source to the stove.
-Simply take the cap off the can, lift the clip, gently place the canister in the slot, place the clip back over the can, lock it in place and close the lid to the compartment.
+After taking the cap off the can, lift the clip.
+Then gently place the butane canister in the slot, place the clip back over the can, lock it in place and close the lid to the compartment.

-- Two burner propane stove (regulator is included).
-A one pound propane bottle is screwed into one end of the regulator.
+- Two burner propane stove with a regulator: A one-pound propane bottle is screwed into one end of the regulator.
 Then push the other end of the regulator into the stove gently and turn the connector clockwise.

-Cooking environment refers to the conditions which you might be camping in.
+The cooking environment refers to the conditions in which you might be camping.
 Some folks like to camp in cold weather and in terrain and conditions that are far from ideal.
 This is an example of a situation where propane stoves are preferred over butane stoves.

 Propane and butane turn from liquid to gas when they boil.
-Propane’s boiling point is -42°C or -44°F while the boiling point of butane is 31°F.
+The boiling point of propane is -42°C or -44°F while the boiling point of butane is 31°F.

 This means that in conditions below 31°F, butane canisters or cylinders don’t reach the boiling point.
-If the gas doesn’t reach the boiling point, there won’t be any gas in the canister to be used in the stove.
+If the gas doesn’t reach the boiling point, there won’t be any gas in the canister to heat the stove.

 Propane, on the other hand, will turn to gas in temperatures down to -44°F.

-One of the big advantages propane has over butane is that it is far more readily available.
-You should be able to purchase propane in almost any camping outlet, general store, or gas station.
+One of the significant advantages propane has over butane is that it is far more readily available.
+You should be able to purchase propane in almost any camping outlet, general store, or convenience/gas station.
 The same cannot be said for butane, as it is not sold in as many stores.

-For these reasons, unless you live close to somewhere that sells butane, a propane stove might be more feasible, simply because the gas that fuels it, is available to buy.
+For these reasons, unless you live close to somewhere that sells butane, a propane stove might be more suitable since the gas that fuels it is easily purchased.

-However, it is far more economical to use a large propane tank.
+Although propane is available in a one-pound cylinder, using a large propane tank is far more economical.
 Some people prefer to purchase an empty tank and then fill it when necessary.
-Others opt to use a tank exchange where a pre-filled tank is purchased, used, and then exchanged for another tank.
+Others opt to use a tank exchange where a pre-filled tank is purchased, used, and then exchanged for a pre-filled tank.

 Butane fuel is generally sold in convenient 8 oz canisters.

-One reason that butane is popular amongst many campers, and even more popular with backpackers, is that its canisters are smaller and weigh less than those of propane.
+Butane is popular amongst many campers and even more popular with backpackers because its canisters are smaller and weigh less than propane.
 This means more of them can be taken on trips, and thus you should have increased cooking times on your camping stove due to the greater fuel quantity.

-The major consideration in determining whether to buy a propane stove or a butane stove is the expected weather conditions during your camping trip.
-If you know you will be camping in below freezing weather, then a propane stove is the better choice.
+The primary consideration in determining whether to buy a propane or a butane stove is the expected weather conditions during your camping trip.
+If you know you will be camping in below-freezing weather, then a propane stove is the better choice.

 If you plan to camp during the summer, then you’ll want to look at other factors such as availability of each fuel, as well as their weight.

-If you are going to store fuel for a long time, then using a propane stove is the better choice.
+If you are going to store the fuel for a long time, then using a propane stove is better.

-Perhaps due to their greater availability, and that they can be used in lower temperatures is probably why propane stoves are used more widely than butane stoves.
+Due to their greater availability, they can be used in lower temperatures, so propane stoves are probably used more widely than butane stoves.